OCD Medicines Other Than SSRIs

 Although selective serotonin reuptake inhibitors (SSRIs) are most often used to treat obsessive-compulsive disorder (OCD), there are other medicines that may be used or added to SSRI medicines for OCD.

 Risperidone (Risperdal) is one such medicine that sometimes is added to SSRI treatment of OCD.
-Risperidone has been shown to reduce depression and anxiety symptoms in people with OCD whose symptoms have not responded to an SSRI alone.1 Risperidone is an antipsychotic drug that can cause some negative side effects, such as:
+Risperidone has been shown to reduce depression and anxiety symptoms in people with OCD whose symptoms have not responded to an SSRI alone.

 The makers of Risperdal (risperidone) have recently issued a warning that there may be an increased risk of stroke among older adults who take this medicine.
 Discuss this risk with your doctor before trying Risperdal (risperidone).

 Another medicine that might be added to SSRI treatment of OCD is clonazepam.
 Clonazepam is considered both an anticonvulsant and a

 The U.S. Food and Drug Administration (FDA) has issued a warning on anticonvulsant and mood stabilizer medicines and the risk of suicide and suicidal thoughts.
 The FDA does not recommend that people stop using these medicines.
 Instead, people who take anticonvulsant or mood stabilizer medicine should be watched closely for

 See Drug Reference for more information about these medicines.
 (Drug Reference is not available on all systems.)

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.